 The supplement industry is the quieter sibling of the of the pharmaceutical industry, in my opinion, but just as rapacious.
-As an example, Nestle owns a surprising portion of the cheaper supplement brands out there, is actively acquiring privately held, higher-end supplement companies, and announced this year they are developing personalized nutrition assessments, the results of which will undoubtedly steer you to buy more of their products (direct to consumer testing is a whole topic itself that I’ll perhaps address in a future post).
-The wellness industry is set to be worth 50 billion by 2025 and the majority of it could care less about your actual health.
-And this isn’t wrong, it’s simply business.
-But we all need to have our critical thinking hats on as we continue to be bombarded by messaging from this industry – to be able to see that it is largely advertising designed to make us think we need something we probably don’t, even if the products being offered are legitimate.
+As an example, Nestle owns a surprising portion of the cheaper supplement brands out there, is actively acquiring privately held, higher-end supplement companies, and announced in 2019 they are developing personalized nutrition assessments, the results of which will undoubtedly steer you to buy more of their products (direct to consumer testing is a whole topic itself that I’ll perhaps address in a future post).
+The wellness industry is set to be worth 50 billion by 2025 and the majority could care less about your actual health.
+It is simply business but my point is we all need to have our critical thinking hats on as we continue to be bombarded by messaging from these industries – to be able to see that it is largely advertising designed to make us think we need something we probably don’t, even if the products being offered are legitimate.

-While the majority of the companies in the wellness industry are in it for the money, most of the health-oriented practitioners within it are not there to take advantage of your health needs and can help you navigate the field for your benefit.
-The number of supplements and tests available to you is growing exponentially and, while many may well be useful, naturopathic doctors and similarly-trained practitioners are the only true experts in whether you need them and can help guide you in knowing what’s worth your time and money.
+In the face of this growing business sector, most of the health-oriented practitioners within it are not there to take advantage of your health needs and can help you navigate the field for your benefit.
+The number of supplements and tests available to you is growing exponentially and, while many may well be useful, naturopathic doctors and similarly-trained practitioners are the only true experts in whether you need them and can help guide you in knowing what is worth your time and money.
 I come across many patients that have tried to sort through this information themselves or relied on friends and the internet for advice and often find that :

 - They have no benchmark to know if something is helping them or not

 - They are not taking a therapeutic dosage (worse yet, dosing too much)

 - They are using a less effective chemical form or delivery method

 - The supplement is poor quality with excessive fillers and potential allergens and contaminants